Menu

 ‘ ore grihobashi ..khol daar khol, laglo j dol.. ‘

 The Nobel Laureate Rabindranath Tagore introduced the festival of Holi as a symbol of universal love and brotherhood.
-Since then the Basant Utsav is being celebrated in a very unique way.
+Since then, the Basant Utsav has been celebrated in a very unique way.
 Students of the university get dressed in Basanti or yellow colored garments.
-Women adorn their head with palash and krisnachura flowers.
-Lively procession singing songs of Tagore celebrate the festival with dance and aabir.
+Women adorn their heads with palash and krisnachura flowers.
+A lively procession singing songs of Tagore celebrates the festival with dance and aabir.

-A huge gathering of tourists and locals throng the premises to witness this proud moment of the bengali culture.
+A huge gathering of tourists and locals throngs the premises to witness this proud moment of the Bengali culture.

 6. Anandpur Sahib, Punjab

-Different Holi celebrations can be witnessed here as instead of colours blue clad Sikh monks called Nihangs can be seen participating in mock sword fights, wrestling, acrobatic military exercise, turban tying.
-Known as Hola Mohalla, this annual event dates back to 1701, which was started by Guru Govind Singh as a protest to the rising Mughal intolerance.
+Different Holi celebrations can be witnessed here, as instead of colours, blue-clad Sikh monks called Nihangs can be seen participating in mock sword fights, wrestling, acrobatic military exercise, and turban tying.
+Known as Hola Mohalla, this annual event dates back to 1701, which was started by Guru Govind Singh as a protest against the rising Mughal intolerance.
 This traditional form of martial art performed by the fierce Sikh warriors is known as ghatkha.

 7. Hampi, Karnataka

-For a simpler version of Holi you can opt Hampi- where it is celebrated for 2 days.
-The crowd welcomes the Spring amidst spraying of colours, drumming and dancing against the backdrop of the ruins of the Vijaynagara empire.
-All around you can see colourfull races filled with joy.
-At the end people wash off frolicking in the Tungavadra river.
+For a simpler version of Holi, you can opt for Hampi, where it is celebrated for 2 days.
+The crowd welcomes the Spring amidst the spraying of colours, drumming, and dancing against the backdrop of the ruins of the Vijaynagara empire.
+All around you can see colorful races filled with joy.
+At the end, people wash off after frolicking in the Tungavadra river.

 Golden Chariot Train